Shibuya Station: History

-Station layout
+Redevelopments

 In 2013 and 2014, Shibuya station underwent major renovations as a part of a long-term site redevelopment plan.
-While all rail and subway lines continued to operate, some station exits and entrances were subject to change.
-As of March 2013, the east side of the main station was transformed due to the provision of through train services between the Tokyu Toyoko Line and the Tokyo Metro Fukutoshin Line.
-While much of the main station building, previously housing the Tokyu department store, had been closed and was set for demolition, the west building of the Tokyu department store continued to operate as before.
+Older buildings, such as the former main station building that previously housed the Tokyu department store, has been closed and demolished.
 The Shibuya Hikarie building, also owned by the Tokyu Group, opened in 2012 and contains department store retail, restaurants, and offices.

+JR East is in the process of rebuilding the station, with reconstruction work starting in earnest in fiscal year 2015.
+On 3 January 2020, the Ginza Line platforms were shifted about 50 m east of the old platforms.
+On 1 June 2020, the Saikyo Line platforms were shifted about 350 m north of the old platforms, and now sits right next to the Yamanote Line platforms.
+Major widening work took place on the Yamanote Line inner circle platform (Platform 2) on 23–24 October 2021.
+As a result, Yamanote Line service was suspended between Ikebukuro and Osaki.
+With the opening of the Sotetsu Link Line on 30 November 2019, the Saikyo Line commenced through services onto the Sagami Railway.

+On the platform of the Toyoko Line, which was moved to the east side of the station, Tokyu Corporation constructed a 230 m high, 47-story commercial building "Shibuya Scramble Square", which became the tallest building in Shibuya when it opened in November 2019.
+The other areas of the building are under construction and will be completed by 2031.
+Several commercial buildings connected to the station will be constructed by 2027.

+Station layout

 The Tokyo Metro Ginza Line, originally built and operated by a Tokyu keiretsu company, continues to use platforms on the third floor of the station building.
 The JR lines are on the second floor in a north-south orientation.
-The Tokyu Toyoko Line originally used parallel platforms on the second floor of the same building, but effective on 16 March 2013, the Toyoko Line moved underground to provide through service with the Tokyo Metro Fukutoshin Line.
-The Tokyo Metro Hanzomon Line and Tokyu Den-en-Toshi Line share platforms underground in a different part of the station.
+The Tokyu Toyoko Line originally used parallel platforms on the second floor of the same building, but effective on 16 March 2013, the Toyoko Line moved underground to provide rail service with the Tokyo Metro Fukutoshin Line.
+The Tokyo Metro Hanzomon Line and Tokyu Den-en-Toshi Line share platforms underground in another part of the station.
 The Keio Inokashira Line uses platforms on the second floor of the Shibuya Mark City building to the west of the main station complex.